flutter/website/src/docs/release/breaking-changes/template.md

 {% comment %}
-A technical description of the actual change, with code samples showing how the SDK changed.
+A technical description of the actual change, with code samples showing how the API changed.
 {% endcomment %}

 ## Migration guide